applecakejs/applecake/README.md

-applecake is a javascript library for making HTML elements with javascript really easy .
+applecake is a javascript library for making HTML elements with javascript really easy

-## Why applecake ?
-- Really easy to use
-- It is not heavy
-- It has a <a href="https://github.com/applecakejs/packer">simple packer</a> to put all of file in to a one file
-- It has a <a href="https://github.com/applecakejs/make-applecake-app">template github repository</a> so you don't need to make everything from start

 # Installation
 You can use make-applecake-app npm project to make a applecake project. use :